Initialization, Finalization, and Threads

 Profiling and Tracing

 The Python interpreter provides some low-level support for attaching profiling and execution tracing facilities.
 These are used for profiling, debugging, and coverage analysis tools.

+Starting with Python 2.2, the implementation of this facility was substantially revised, and an interface from C was added.
 This C interface allows the profiling or tracing code to avoid the overhead of calling through Python-level callable objects, making a direct C function call instead.
 The essential attributes of the facility have not changed; the interface allows trace functions to be installed per-thread, and the basic events reported to the trace function are the same as had been reported to the Python-level trace functions in previous versions.

 Advanced Debugger Support

 These functions are only intended to be used by advanced debugging tools.